ernestomr87/backend-challenges-to-do/challenges/beginner/service-number-generator.md

 ## Introduction

-The "Random Number Generator API" challenge is designed to build a RESTful API that generates random numbers based on user-specified parameters.
+The "Random Number Generator API" challenge is designed to build a REST API that generates random numbers based on user-specified parameters.

 ### Objectives